civican/legisinfo/42-1/bills/C-30/bill_text.md

   **(3)** Note 1 to the Description of Goods of tariff item No. 9971.00.00 in the List of Tariff Provisions set out in the schedule to the Act is replaced by the following:

-    Note 1: The **Canada–European Union Tariff**, Iceland Tariff, Korea Tariff, Norway Tariff and Switzerland–Liechtenstein Tariff rate of customs duty applicable to goods classified under this tariff item shall be, in respect of the value of the repair or alteration to the goods carried out only in **an EU country or other CETA beneficiary**, Iceland, Korea, Norway, Switzerland or Liechtenstein, **respectively**, determined under section 87 of this Act, in accordance with their classification in Chapters 1 to 97.
+    Note 1: The Canada–European Union Tariff, Iceland Tariff, Korea Tariff, Norway Tariff and Switzerland–Liechtenstein Tariff rate of customs duty applicable to goods classified under this tariff item shall be, in respect of the value of the repair or alteration to the goods carried out only in an EU country or other CETA beneficiary, Iceland, Korea, Norway, Switzerland or Liechtenstein, respectively, determined under section 87 of this Act, in accordance with their classification in Chapters 1 to 97.

   **(4)** The Description of Goods of tariff item No. 9992.00.00 in the List of Tariff Provisions set out in the schedule to the Act is amended by adding, in alphabetical order, a reference to "an EU country or other CETA beneficiary" in the list of countries.